DatAasee Architecture Documentation

 Level 1 (Inside View)

-Database
+Database Container

-- Container holding a ArcadeDB database system
+- Container holding an ArcadeDB database system

 - This core component stores and serves all metadata